worty76/worty/README.md

   <h1 align="center">⭐️ Worty ⭐️</h1>

   <p align="center">
   Hello there, my name is Le Thanh Dat, and I created this open-source project to introduce myself and write blogs about my life.
+The goal of this project is to share more about who I am, my experiences, and my future aspirations.
   <br/>
   <br/>
     <br/>